remix-run/history/README.md

 // Replace the current entry on the history stack. history.replace('/profile')

-// Push a new entry with state onto the history stack. history.push('/about?the=query', { some: 'state' })
+// Push a new entry with state onto the history stack.
+State may
+// be any arbitrary data tied to a particular location.
+Unlike the
+// query string, location state does not appear in the URL. history.push({
+  pathname: '/about',
+  search: '?the=query',
+  state: { some: 'state' }
+})

 // Go back to the previous history entry.
 The following
 // two lines are synonymous.